-#8 Plan cycle - 8

-Plan cycle 2022/2023

-7/1/22 - 6/30/23
+#9 Plan cycle - 9 Plan cycle 2023/2024 7/1/23 - 6/30/24 Write to Excellence Center Page 2 of 37

 Introduction

 The mission of the Write to Excellence Center is to foster improvements in student learning primarily through individual writing instruction and selective tutorials for a range of disciplines.
 The center serves as a resource for students, faculty, and staff and complements classroom instruction where writing is emphasized.
 The center engages in collaborative arrangements with on-campus units to support the needs of specific populations.
 To support community and external agencies, the center also targets outreach as needed.